 Reading time: 4 minutes

-One of the key insights coming out of the research is that awe-eliciting experiences can have a profound influence on our mood and outlook on the world.
+One of the key insights coming out of the research is that awe-eliciting experiences can have a profound influence on our mood and outlook on the life.
 Simply by reframing our perspective, people can feel a renewed sense of appreciation for the world and their place in it.

 Components of awe